circlingchina/circling/README.md

 ## API Server

-There is a standalone nodejs server for emails, payments, and scheduling jobs.
-To deploy the server:
+Circling is based on an expressjs API server.
+To start the API server:

 ```
 cd server